diversen/gpt-translate/README.md

 # README

 This is minimal howto about translating a long text using GPT using php.
-It translates markdown texts, e.g. a novel, from one language to another.
+It may translate markdown texts, e.g. a novel, from one language to another.
 It does the job quite well, but in any case you will need to edit the translated document if you want a translation of high quality.